 Step 3: Trim alternate noise (optional)

-If the report list is too long to skim, prune it:
+If the report list is too long to skim, prune it — but pick the method that doesn’t blind Google to your canonical.

-But don’t block the actual canonical page in robots.txt — that prevents Google from reading your canonical declaration at all and produces messier reports.
+And don’t block the actual canonical page in robots.txt — that prevents Google from reading your canonical declaration and produces messier reports.

 Step 4: Triage your monitoring as informational vs. blocking